Ouphix/synchro-psychotherapies/steps.md

 # Synchrony in Psychotherapy, Data management, example with F1044 patient data

+### Author : Thomas GARGOT

+## Abstract
-## Aim and Hypothesis
+### Aim and Hypothesis
-The aim of this project is to evaluate if it is possible to extract automatic signals of synchrony that could predict the outcomes of a familial psychotherapy.
+The aim of this project is to evaluate if it is possible to extract automatic signals of synchrony that could predict the outcomes of a psychotherapy.

-We began with a first database.
-We focused on the analysis of the F1044 subject, his family (father and mother) and the therapist.

-**Is there synchrony signals computed by [SyncPy module](https://github.com/syncpy) between himself, his parents and the therapist ? ** Could this synchrony signal predict outcomes of the psychotherapy ?
+**Is there synchrony signals computed by [SyncPy module](https://github.com/syncpy) between a patient, his parents and a therapist ?** Could this synchrony signal predict outcomes of the psychotherapy ?
 See the full [pre-registration](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Reports/projet%20presoutenance.pdf).

+#### INCANT Database
+We began with a first database INCANT.
+This [INCANT](http://www.incant.eu/) study aimed to evaluate the efficacy of the [Multi Dimensional Family Therapy](http://www.mdft.org/) (MDFT) for cannabis use disorders in adolescents.
+Some patients received treatment as usual and others MDFT.
 This database come from a large european psychotherapy study.
-This [INCANT](http://www.incant.eu/) study aimed to evaluate the efficacy of the [Multi Dimensional Family Therapy](http://www.mdft.org/) (MDFT) for cannabis use disorders in adolescents.
-Some patients received traitment as usual and the others MDFT.

 The main outcome was be cannabis consumption evaluated with the Timeline Follow-Back (TFLB) [questionnaire](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Data/CSV/Questionnaries/TimeLineFollowBack_2014Mar24%281%29.pdf).

+We focused on the analysis of the F1044 subject, his family (father and mother) and the therapist.
+We saw that the manual extraction of speech was very laborious and quite subjective so difficult to replicate.
+We saw that there was a lot of modules that enable automatic social signals.
+We decided to extract automatic signal and began to focus on motion history.

+#### Monrado Database
+After some drawbacks detected in this database, we switched to the MONRADO database, an other video database, with a better video quality and experimental design.
+It evaluates the difference of behavior in a situation

+The main psychometric data in this database were attachment scores.

-## Summary figure
+### Summary figure
 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/Monrado/Data/images/report/Extracting%20social%20signals%20%20from%20psychotherapy%20videos.png)

 ## Data structure
-Data consist of 2 databases with each one videos and psychometric data.
+The data consists of 2 databases with for each some videos and psychometric data.

 ### INCANT study
 #### Study protocol
-The Incant study aimed to evaluate the efficacy of MDFT a familial therapy with other treatments Treatments As Usual (TAU).
+The Incant study aimed to evaluate the efficacy of [Multi Dimensional Family Therapy](http://www.mdft.org/) (MDFT) a familial therapy with other treatments Treatments As Usual (TAU).
 Videos were recorded to check if the therapist was applying the psychotherapy that was assigned to each family.

 The MDFT is based on several general principles likes topics that needs to be addressed,attitude of the therapist.

 #### Videos
-* We collected a 252.44GB database of 277 Videos, with a rate of 25 frames by second.
+* We collected a 252.44Gb database of 277 Videos, with a rate of 25 frames by second.
 * They are encoded in [VOB](https://en.wikipedia.org/wiki/VOB) format.

 #### Psychometric data